david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 ### 2024 Afternoon

-- savings are denying consumption of oneself
+- savings are denying consumption of oneself.
+It is consumption deferred

 ### 2023 Morning